Eschatologue/CM_wiki/docs/spells/description/core/level-2.md

 **Components:** V
 **Duration:** Concentration, up to 1 minute

 The target hit by the strike takes an extra 2d6 Radiant damage from the attack.
-Until the spell ends, the target sheds Bright Light in a 5-foot radius, attack rolls against it have **:d20-adv: Advantage**{ .d20 } , and it can't benefit from the Invisible condition.
+Until the spell ends, the target sheds Bright Light in a 5-foot radius, attack rolls against it have **:d20-adv: Advantage**{.d20} , and it can't benefit from the Invisible condition.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d6 for each spell slot level above 2.